Skip to content

 ENDCLASS.

-This method works with tables, trees, and other complex data structures.
-For more details, refer to the samples repository and explore the table or tree samples.
+This method works with tables, trees, and other nested data structures.
+For details, see the table and tree samples in the samples repository.

 Two-Way Binding